 Universities exist in an ever-shifting and challenging environment.
 On the fiscal front, they face caps on tuition fees and enrollment, while demographic changes exacerbate the fiscal pressures.
-At the same time, universities are amongst the most unionized institutions in Canadian society.
+At the same time, universities are among the most unionized institutions in Canadian society.
 Social media has also changed the framework in which universities operate.
-From e-learning to reputational management concerns, universities wrestle with issues like student misconduct, mental health and concerns about sexual consent.
+From e-learning to reputational management concerns, universities wrestle with issues such as student misconduct, mental health, and concerns about sexual consent.
 Within this milieu, institutions strive for academic excellence while remaining true to the academy.

-Our Universities Group has served the university sector for over 45 years and has a unique understanding of those challenges – and the nature of the academic environment in terms of both its governance and its mandate.
+Our Universities Group has served the university sector for over 50 years and has a unique understanding of those challenges—and the nature of the academic environment in terms of both its governance and its mandate.

 We work with a number of different groups within each university, depending on the type of engagement, including: